Skip to main content

 • “There are no intrusive microtransactions constantly vying for your wallet, and the game opts for a humble subscription fee that feels fair and well worth the investment.”

-• “The fact this is primarily free and has a fantastic free-to-play model with no in-game purchases aside from a monthly subscription is really good and means people feel valued for their time, as to level up is to actually put effort in.”
+• “The fact this is primarily free and has a fantastic free-to-play model with no in-game purchases aside from a monthly subscription is really good and means people feel valued for their time, as leveling up requires actual effort.”

-• “Current state of the game feels like a cheap cash grab for members, hope to see it improve over time but current state is not good.”
+• “Current state of the game feels like a cheap cash grab for members; hope to see it improve over time, but the current state is not good.”

 • atmosphere